Umoxfo/CrossLite/Readme.md

 }
 ```

-### The DbSet: Moving away from SQL queries
+## The DbSet: Moving away from SQL queries
-For those more interested in managing thier data in C# type syntax, rather than writing SQL, CrossLite comes with an awesome DbSet<TEntity> class.
+For those more interested in managing thier data in C# type syntax, rather than writing SQL, CrossLite comes with an awesome `DbSet<TEntity>` class.
 The DbSet represents the collection of all Entities (rows of data) in the context that can be queried from the database.
-The DbSet object implements the IEnumerable interface, which comes directly from the SQLite database, allowing you to use LINQ on the Entities.
+The DbSet object implements the `IEnumerable<T>` interface, which comes directly from the SQLite database, allowing you to use LINQ on the Entities.
 Let me show you a basic example of a DbSet in action.

 ```C#
 using CrossLite;